betaflight/betaflight.com/docs/wiki/tuning/4-3-Tuning-Notes.md

 - [Dynamic gyro filter expo curve](#dynamic-gyro-filtering-expo-curve) - Adjusting filter expo curves improves propwash by raising dynamic gyro filter cutoff values more quickly as you throttle up.

 - [Improved dynamic idle](#improved-dynamic-idle) - The dynamic idle code has been heavily revised, and can now keep RPM at a more stable value, more quickly and more precisely than before, and can be fine-tuned with its new single sided PID controller.
 It is now much simpler to set up.
 There is no need to measure RPM or change your D_Shot idle percentage value - leave that value at your normal setting.
 Just enable DShot Telemetry (and check it is working), and set a suitable idle RPM value in the PID Tuning page.
 Typically 3000-4000 rpm works great.
-This improves motor spin-up-from-low-rpm behaviour, enhancing low throttle input responsiveness, and reduces the risk of desyncs, while allowing motor drive to go all the way to zero for enhanced braking when appropriate and for longer inverted hang times.
+This improves motor spin-up-from-low-rpm behavior, enhancing low throttle input responsiveness, and reduces the risk of desyncs, while allowing motor drive to go all the way to zero for enhanced braking when appropriate and for longer inverted hang times.

 - [Linear and Dynamic mixer options](#linear-and-dynamic-mixer-options) - These are alternatives to the stock Betaflight mixer code.
 The dynamic option may result in less aggressive bump and landing responses for level mode or cinematic flights.